brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-segmentation/index.md

 # brainglobe-segmentation

-brainglobe-segmentation is a companion to [brainreg](../brainreg/index) allowing manual segmentation of regions/objects within the brain (e.g. injection sites, probes etc.) allowing for automated analysis of brain region distribution, and visualisation (e.g. in [brainrender](../brainrender/index)).
+brainglobe-segmentation is a companion to [brainreg](../brainreg/index) allowing segmentation of regions/objects within the brain (e.g. injection sites, probes etc.) allowing for automated analysis of brain region distribution, and visualisation (e.g. in [brainrender](../brainrender/index)).